devolksbank/dvb.datascience/README.md

 ## Backends

 Both Pandas and Dask can be used for the actual processing.
 At default Pandas will be used.
 When needed, Dask can be used to handle datasets which do not fit in memory or when distributed computing is needed.
-Dask does is not a drop-in replacement of Pandas; some methods are not provided by Dask.
+Dask is not a drop-in replacement of Pandas; some methods are not provided by Dask.
 Like computing the median can not be distributed efficiently and therefor is [not implemented in Dask](http://docs.dask.org/en/latest/dataframe.html).